irimac/speed-of-play/docs/02_CONTRACT.md

-# Contract — Working Agreement for the AI Coding Agent
+# Contract - Working Agreement for the AI Coding Agent

-This is the “how we work” contract.
+This is the "how we work" contract.
 The agent must follow these rules.

 ## Goal
 Implement the SpeedOfPlay Flutter MVP with: